Make consumers aware of their impact on climate change and steer them toward sustainability.

 Most consumers want to do the right thing.
 We just need to make it easy for them to do it.

-2. We'll shift production toward sustainability
+2. Shift production toward sustainability

 Individual habits play a small role in climate change.
 But, large-scale increases in consumer preferences for sustainable products will lead companies to increase production of green goods.
 Our solution changes consumer habits to then improve companies.